open-wc/open-wc/docs/blog/testing-workflow-for-web-components/index.md

 TOTAL: 42 SUCCESS
 ```

-Yeah, that works nicely! :hugs:
+Yeah, that works nicely! 🤗

 If there are failing tests it will output them in the summary with the specific browser where it failed.

 ```
 SUMMARY:
 ✔ 40 tests completed